-Ensure if lessons are missed that student uses TEAMs and engages in the uploaded Oak Academy lessons to catch up
+Ensure if lessons are missed that student uses TEAMs and engages GCSE bitesize activites on the topics we are covering in lessons in order catch up

-Ensure homework completed each week.
+Ensure glossary key words and meanings are learnt each week.

-Encourage students to spend at least one hour per week on science home learning.

-Subject History
+Help encourage students to use READ / COVER / WRITE / CHECK to learn the key science concepts on the Knowledge Organisers.

-Students study 7 enquiries throughout the year.

-Enquiry 1: Why was the First World War devastating?

-• The events of the First World War and the impact of the war on Britain.

-Enquiry 2: What was significant about the events of the Russian Revolution?

-- The events of the Russian Revolution - The development of communism in Russia and the impact of this.
+Subject History The curriculum for Year 9 Students study 7 enquiries throughout the year.
+Term 1 Overview Enquiry 1: Why was the First World War devastating? • The events of the First World War and the impact of the war on Britain.
+Enquiry 2: What was significant about the events of the Russian Revolution? • The events of the Russian Revolution • The development of communism in Russia and the impact of this.
 Enquiry 3: What was the impact of Nazism on Germany and the wider world?

-- The rise of the Nazi Party in Germany

-- The events of the Holocaust

-- The significance of the Nazism across Germany and the wider world.

-Enquiry 3 (cont.): What was the impact of Nazism on Germany and the wider world?

-- The rise of the Nazi Party in Germany

-- The events of the Holocaust

-- The significance of the Nazism across Germany and the wider world.
+The rise of the Nazi Party in Germany The events of the Holocaust • The significance of the Nazism across Germany and the wider world.
+Term 2 Overview Enquiry 3 (cont.): What was the impact of Nazism on Germany and the wider world? • The rise of the Nazi Party in Germany The events of the Holocaust • The significance of the Nazism across Germany and the wider world.
 Enquiry 4: How did the Allies win the Second World War?

-- The events of the Second World War - The impact of the Second World War in Britain - The events that led to the Allies winning the Second World War

-Enquiry 5: What was significant about the events of the Cold War?

-- The development of the Cold War from 1945 onwards. - The impact of the Cold War across the world.
+The events of the Second World War The impact of the Second World War in Britain • • The events that led to the Allies winning the Second World War Term 3 Overview Enquiry 5: What was significant about the events of the Cold War? • The development of the Cold War from 1945 onwards. • The impact of the Cold War across the world.